• Skip to primary navigation

 Keep adding liquid (image 1)

 Stir the wine into the rice, cover the saucepan with a lid and leave for 2 or 3 minutes over a gentle heat until the wine is absorbed into the rice.
-Keep adding the stock, 1/2 a cup at a time, stir, cover and leave until the stock is absorbed.
+Add the stock, ½ a cup at a time, stir, cover and leave until the stock is absorbed.
 Repeat until all the stock has been used up.
 At this point, the rice should be soft, but not mushy, and still slightly moist.

 Add the rest of the ingredients (image 2)

-Add the parmesan cheese and cream and stir over a low heat until the cheese has melted, then add the frozen peas and most of the mushrooms.
+Add the parmesan cheese and cream and stir over low heat until the cheese has melted, then add the frozen peas and most of the mushrooms.
 Leave a few mushrooms aside for garnish.
-Continue to heat gently until the peas have defrosted and the mushrooms are heated through.
+Heat gently until the peas are defrosted and the mushrooms are heated through.

 Taste for seasoning, and add salt and finely ground black pepper if required.
 Serve garnished with the remainder of the mushrooms, and optionally, with a slice of garlic bread.